🔥 Our Hot tip

 Key Stats

-• Blackburn have won six of their last eight assignments in the second tier.
+• Blackburn have won just two of their last eight away matches in the Championship while losing five and picking up one draw since February 22.

-Pre-game odds and win probability: Rovers are clear favourites
+Pre-game odds and win probability: Hull favoured by bookmakers

 • AWAY: 5/2 (3.50) – 28.6%